Table of Contents

 }

-notify has an abstraction over three OSes.
-It’s called [RecommendedWatcher] and used to provide a consistent interface to events.
-A watcher is built by implementing [EventHandler] trait.
+notify provides an abstraction over different operating systems.
+It’s called RecommendedWatcher and is used to provide a consistent interface for events.
+A watcher is built by implementing the EventHandler trait.

-As we need to check whether paths are ignored before reporting, watcher should receive a IgnoreRules struct.
+Since we need to check whether paths are ignored before reporting them, the watcher should receive an IgnoreRules struct.

 pub fn make_watcher(